-The Cardinal Cheerleaders are a group of students whose purpose is to promote school spirit, enhance sportsmanship and uphold high ideals of conduct.
+The Cardinal Cheerleaders are students whose purpose is to promote school spirit, enhance sportsmanship, and uphold high ideals of conduct.
 They conduct public relations tours of local high schools and serve as judges for cheerleader tryouts in the area.
-They conduct pep rallies, attend basketball games, and football games.
+They conduct pep rallies and perform at basketball games and football games.
 Applications are submitted to the sponsor.
-Cheerleaders must maintain a 2.0 grade average and be a full-time student.
+Cheerleaders must maintain a 2.0 grade average and be full-time students.
 Squad members are selected by tryouts and/or recruitment by the cheerleader sponsor.
 Weight must be comparable to height in the women candidates, and strength for partner stunts must be demonstrated in the male tryouts.
 A minimal level of gymnastics is required for both men and women.

-Cardette Showgirls: Cardette Showgirls is a special group of twelve dancers chosen each January by the Director and Choreographer.
-Both Freshmen and Sophomores are eligible for selection.
-The Showgirls perform during the spring semester and represent TVCC at special events (assembly programs at high schools, professional basketball games, local events and Spring Show).
+Cardette Showgirls is a special group of twelve dancers chosen each January by the director and choreographer.
+Both freshmen and sophomores are eligible for selection.
+The Showgirls perform during the spring semester and represent TVCC at special events (assembly programs at high schools, professional basketball games, local events, and Spring Show).
 They are actively involved in recruiting young women to try out for Cardettes and other performing groups at the college.
 To qualify, a Cardette must be passing twelve hours with a 2.0 GPA and present a three-minute original dance during auditions.
 Each girl must display skills in showmanship, dance technique, originality, personality, and maintain a good physical appearance.

 The TVCC News-Journal Staff is the organization which publishes the College newspaper as a part of the required activities for journalism courses.
-Although staff membership is limited to journalism students, students with newswriting talent may submit material for publication.
+Although staff membership is limited to journalism students, students with news writing talent may submit material for publication.
 The TVCC News-Journal offers the students a chance to express their own opinions and gain experience in news reporting.

 The Ark gives students an opportunity to get together in an informal and relaxed atmosphere.
 Food is served at non-profit prices.
-The Ark is operated by an informal student council according to the needs of the students.
-The Ark is sponsored by the United Campus Ministry, an informal ministry to the students of TVCC, and is provided by the cooperation of the A.M.E., Christian, Episcopal, Methodist, and Presbyterian Churches in the college area.
+The Ark is operated by an informal student council to meet the needs of the students.
+The Ark is sponsored by the United Campus Ministry, an informal ministry to the students of TVCC, and is provided by the cooperation of the A.M.E., Christian, Episcopal, Methodist, and Presbyterian churches in the college area.

 Nu-Eta-Chi is an organization formed to promote the dramatic arts.
-The organization endeavors to aid the drama department in recruiting students, and in building and maintaining an outstanding department.
+The organization endeavors to aid the drama department in recruiting students and in building and maintaining an outstanding department.
 Membership is open to any student who has a desire to be involved in the dramatic arts at Trinity Valley Community College.